ga4gh/ga4gh-schemas/doc/source/api/biometadata.rst

-schema compatible resources will serve to facilitate the retrieval of *molecular features* (DNA sequence variations, gene expression, protein variants) measured by performing *experimental* (whole genome sequencing, expression arrays, mass spectroscopy) in conjunction with *bioinformatics* procedures, appied to a preparation of target molecules (e.g. DNA, RNA) which has been extracted from a *biological sample* (e.g. tissue biopsy, single cell from FACS, environmental sample).
+schema compatible resources will serve to facilitate the retrieval of *molecular features* (DNA sequence variations, gene expression, protein variants) measured by performing *experimental* (whole genome sequencing, expression arrays, mass spectroscopy) in conjunction with *bioinformatics* procedures, applied to a preparation of target molecules (e.g. DNA, RNA) which has been extracted from a *biological sample* (e.g. tissue biopsy, single cell from FACS, environmental sample).